-- (a) Clause #1, the [Plaza B] is the 1st composite commercial building of [XXXX] in Hong Kong.
-The 3 partners should be co-operate and work together. - (b) Clause #2, in order to speed up the completion of the Redevelopment Project, all 3 partners agreed to set up a limited corporation (i.e. [the Appellant]) in Hong Kong, of which share capital shall be issued to each partner in accordance with the area of lands injected.
-Each shareholder will also bear the risk and benefit based on such ratio. - (c) Clause #3, all partners agree that borrowing from bank will be made in the name of the new company, i.e. [the Appellant].
-In event the funding is not sufficient, [Company C] will be responsible for financing the deficit.
-Upon completion of the construction of the [Plaza B] each partner should be liable for its own shared principle and interest which would be repaid from the operating income derived in the part of the [Plaza B] each owned. - (d) Clause #4, the relocation of staff incurred by [Company F] in sum of about HK\$30M will be assisted by [Company C] in obtaining the finance at the favourable conditions. - (e) Clause #5, the limited corporation i.e. [the Appellant] being set up will maintain its independent records and each partner shall bear the development costs starting from the demolition stage in proportion to their share capital. - (f) Clause #7, the 3 partners agree that this Redevelopment Project shall be undertaken and managed under the principle of "Hong Kong matters shall be executed in Hong Kong manner".
-Separate agreement will be signed by the 3 partners at the approved solicitor's office. - (4) On 15/4/1992, the Ministry approved the Redevelopment Proposal ("Ministry's Approval") [D/App.
-L/p141-p142], which was issued by the Treasury Department and copies were addressed to [an Authority in Mainland] too.
-The Ministry's Approval contains the following terms: - (a) Clause 1, in principle the Redevelopment Proposal is agreed.
-Regarding the funding for the demolition and redevelopment, (the partners) are asked to proceed as soon as possible and approach the
+- (a) Clause #1, the Railway Plaza is the 1st composite commercial building of State railway system in Hong Kong.
+The 3 partners should be co-operate and work together. - (b) Clause # 2, in order to speed up the completion of the Redevelopment Project, all 3 partners agreed to set up a limited corporation (i.e. Same Fast Limited) in Hong Kong, of which share capital shall be issued to each partner in accordance with the area of lands injected.
+Each shareholder will also bear the risk and benefit based on such ratio. - (c) Clause #3, all partners agree that borrowing from bank will be made in the name of the new company, i.e. Same Fast Limited.
+In event the funding is not sufficient, CCECC-HK will be responsible for financing the deficit.
+Upon completion of the construction of the Railway Plaza, each partner should be liable for its own shared principal and interest which would be repaid from the operating income derived in the part of the Railway Plaza each owned. - (d) Clause #4, the relocation of staff incurred by Guangzhou Railway in sum of about HK\$30M will be assisted by CCECC-HK in obtaining the finance at the favourable conditions.